 In December 2015, Dr. Sebastian Ludorf successfully defended his doctoral thesis entitled "Specific Features of Products from Renewable Resources and Their Impact on the Choice of Efficient Coordination Mechanisms in Business-to-Business Relationships".

-Since April 2016, Dr. Ludorf works for the consulting firm diligent technology & business consulting (www.dtbc.eu) based in Frankfurt-on-Main, which specializes on CRM, process optimization and IT-management.
+Since April 2016, Dr. Ludorf works as senior project manager & authorized officer for the consulting firm diligent technology & business consulting AG (www.dtbc.eu) based in Frankfurt-on-Main, which specializes on CRM, process optimization and IT-management.
+Furthermore, he is the managing director of the diligent Hungary Kft. based in Budapest.